openssl/openssl/test/README.ssltest.md

 * ExpectedTmpKeyType - the expected algorithm or curve of server temp key

-* ExpectedServerKeyType, ExpectedClientKeyType - the expected algorithm or curve of server or client certificate
+* ExpectedServerCertType, ExpectedClientCertType - the expected algorithm or curve of server or client certificate

 ## Configuring the client and server